- Home

 Foreign Trade Zone #129

-Foreign Trade Zones (FTZs) are secured, designated areas around the United States in or near a U.S. Customs Port of Entry (CPE) where foreign and domestic merchandise is generally considered to be in internationals commerce and outside of US Customs territory.
-Activated businesses in an FTZ can reduce or eliminate duty on imports and take advantage of other benefits to encourage foreign commerce with the United States.
-An FTZ can provide companies delayed or reduced duty payments on foreign merchandise as well as other savings.
-Many firms use FTZs to postpone and in the case of re-exporting, eliminate the applications of U.S. Customs laws that impose duties, taxes, bonds, quotas and other requirements.
-Domestic and foreign merchandise may be stored at the FTZ.
-It may be manufactured, displayed, sold or altered in almost any way that is not prohibited by U.S. law.
-FTZs are under the supervision of U.S. Customs and Border Protection.
+A Foreign Trade Zone (FTZ) is a secure, designated area located in or near a U.S. Customs Port of Entry (CPE) where foreign and domestic merchandise is generally considered to be in international commerce and outside U.S. Customs territory.
+Businesses operating within an FTZ can reduce or eliminate duties on imports and benefit from other incentives designed to promote foreign trade with the United States.
+FTZs allow companies to defer or reduce duty payments on imported goods and realize additional cost savings.
+Many firms use FTZs to postpone, and in some cases eliminate (when goods are re-exported), the application of U.S. Customs regulations related to duties, taxes, bonds, quotas, and other requirements.
+Both domestic and foreign merchandise can be stored, manufactured, displayed, sold, or altered within an FTZ, as long as such activities comply with U.S. law.
+FTZs operate under the oversight of U.S. Customs and Border Protection and must comply with US law.

-There are many benefits to FTZ but they vary depending upon the type of operation involved and authority granted by the Foreign Trade Zone Board and Customs.
+There are many benefits to Foreign Trade Zones (FTZs), which vary depending on the type of operation and the authority granted by the Foreign Trade Zones Board and U.S. Customs.
 Some of the benefits include:

 Duty Exemption